 Human-in-the-loop (HITL) AI refers to workflows where people review, guide, approve, correct, or override outputs at defined decision points.
 This introduces structured human oversight into AI systems operating at scale.

 As AI systems evolve into more agentic architectures, QA setups are becoming more complex.
-Agentic QA architectures, often orchestrated through Model Context Protocol (MCP) servers, enable agents to:
+Agentic QA architectures (where AI agents autonomously plan and execute tasks across tools and systems), often orchestrated through Model Context Protocol (MCP) servers, enable agents to:

 Within these workflows, human validation operates at critical checkpoints across the agent lifecycle: